danieldiamond/gitlab-analytics/transform/snowflake-dbt/tests/README.md

 Steps to Resolve:

-* Step 1: Run the chatops command `/gitlab datachat run uncategorized_pings` from Slack.
+* Step 1: Run the chatops command `/gitlab datachat run uncategorized_pings` from Slack to see the test results in Slack.
 * Step 2: Create a new issue.
 * Step 3: Ask in the #product slack channel which stage the new metric belongs to.
 * Step 4: Create an MR that adds the new metric to the `ping_metrics_to_stage_mapping_data` CSV.
 Remember to keep it sorted alphabetically.